yarkhinephyo/15-445-database-systems-notes/10 - Sorting & Aggregations.md

 ORDER BY cid
 ```

-Filter for ('B', 'C'), remove unnecessary columns and eliminate duplicates along the way.

-<u>Note</u> - In this example, sorting helps with removing duplication.
+Filters for ('B', 'C'), removes unnecessary columns and eliminates duplicates along the way. <u>Note</u> - In this example, sorting helps with removing duplication.
 However, if there is no "ORDER BY" clause, hashing aggregating will be cheaper.

-**Hashing aggregation**
+**2. Hashing aggregation**

 <u>In-memory</u> - Populate an ephemeral hash table as DBMS scans table and check whether the record already exists.